PhilippaHartley/sim-mid-pointing/arl_simulation/README.md

-sim 11: repeat of sim 0 with calculations in AZELGEO sim 12: repeat of sim 5 with calculations in AZELGEO sim 13: repeat of sim 0 with GRASP beam and calculations in AZELGEO
+sim 11: repeat of sim 0 with calculations in AZELGEO sim 12: repeat of sim 5 with calculations in AZELGEO sim 13: repeat of sim 0 with GRASP beam and calculations in AZELGEO sim 14: repeat of 0 with az offset multiplied by cos(dec) - to mimic MeqTrees sim 15: repeat of 0 with az offsets set to zero sim 16: repeat of 0 with el offsets set to zero sim 17: repeat of 0 in RADEC frame (use_radec=True)